Skip to content

 Optimization Results

-We can also examine the statistics of the algorithm.
-In order to get samples with the optimized parameters, we call the sample method:
+Examine the statistics of the algorithm.
+To get samples with the optimized parameters, call the sample method:

 optimization_result = combi.sample(optimized_params)